tiagofmcosta/wayland-random-wallpaper/README.md

 # Random Wallpaper

-Simple application to randomly apply a wallpaper.
+Simple application to randomly apply a wallpaper from a given folder.

 Made for [Wayland](https://wayland.freedesktop.org/) on [Arch Linux](https://archlinux.org/)